 FSEEE Program Areas

 - Public Education: FSEEE produces and distributes publications to increase awareness of needed Forest Service reform.
-These publications include the quarterly Forest Magazine, detailed monitoring reports and a middle-school environmental curriculum.
+These publications include Forest News, detailed monitoring reports and a middle-school environmental curriculum.
 In addition, FSEEE coordinates informative speaking tours throughout the nation on as-needed basis.